 The PGR programme handbook is supplemented by:

-The Regulations for Awards - includes details of how your progress will be assessed and when, the time limits for your programme of research, thesis word count guidance and the criteria for the award of your degree.
+The Regulations for Awards (Research Degrees) - includes details of how your progress will be assessed and when, the time limits for your programme of research, thesis word count guidance and the criteria for the award of your degree.
 This resource also sets out the minimum standards that you should expect with regard to research supervision and it details the responsibilities of the University, supervisors, and you as a PGR in terms of your research degree.

 Your School will provide you with local information about academic and administrative arrangements for your degree, such as: